This page is about yarn and fiber.

 Also, do they crochet, or knit?
 Crochet takes an average of 1/3rd more yarn than knitting.
 So it’s important.

 Here’s a few suggestions, numbers in knitting, crochet numbers in parens.
 These are for adult sizes, kids are smaller.
-The sweater measurement is for worsted weight, as you use smaller yarn, you’ll need more.
+The sweater measurement is for worsted weight and has enough to do a heavily cabled sweater, as you use smaller yarn, you’ll need longer, if you do a smooth sweater you’ll need less.
+2000 should be enough to do most sweaters I can think of, even in large sizes.

 Scarf: 300-500 (400-800) yds (variable according to yarn and scarf)